Luca-Hu/Shopme_APP/README.md

 You have 3 ways to test:

-1、You can login as Nar's account(Admin) : Email: nar@test.com ， Password:tester
+1、You can sign in Nar's account(Admin) : **Email: nar@test.com ， Password:tester**

-2、You can login as William's account(Shipper) : Email: william@test.com ， Password:tester
+2、You can sign in William's account(Shipper) : **Email: william@test.com ， Password:tester**

-3、You can login as Emery's account(Salesperson) : Email: emery@test.com ， Password:tester
+3、You can sign in Emery's account(Salesperson) : **Email: emery@test.com ， Password:tester**

 < Tips: All the users/staff and customers' initial password is the same: "tester", so you can log in other roles (Admin, Salesperson, Shipper) in the users/staff form, different roles has different authentications. >

+In Admin-side, you must login an adminstrator's account to access this control panel.

+You can click "Users/staff" button in nav bar to manage other administrator's account, click "Categories" and "Products" to manage categories and products, click "Customers" and "Orders" to manage customers account and their orders.
+Meanwhile, the customer-side application will update your change.

+For example, you can create a new category as a root category or a sub-category in "Categories" module.
+Then you can create a new product under this new category.
+Category property of a product determines where customer can find it in customer-side application.

 // -----------------------------------------------